MRU-CSIS-3512-001-202301-LAB/instructions/tut-06-api/readme.md

 2. Add an extension to VS Code and look at your endpoints inside your editor.
 Keep it in the family.

-    I've added [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to this Codespace because it had a monstrous number of downloads and stars.
+    I'll suggest [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) because it had a monstrous number of downloads and stars.
 And an awesome name.

 3. Use an online tool.
 More features and available right in the browser, which is nice.